dingxiong/programming-books/system-design/src/payment.md

 # Payment system

+Design e-commerce platform.

+## Background Knowledge

+### Payin and Payout

+When we call a third-party payment service provider to deduct money from the buyer's credit card, the money is not directly transferred to the seller.
+Instead, the money is transferred to the e-commerce website's bank account.
+This process is called pay-in.
+Most common payin service providers include PayPal, Square and Stripe.

+When the payout condition is satisfied, such as when the products are delivered, the seller initiates a pay-out.
+Only then is the money transferred from the e-commerce website's bank account to the seller's bank account.
+Tipalti is a popular payout service provider.

+### Ledger

+## Design Amazon

+### Payment Schemas

+- checkout: `buyer_id`, `checkout_id`, `payment_info`.
+- order: `order_id`, `checkout_id`, `seller_id`, `amount`, `currency`.
+Here
+  `checkout_id` is a foreign key.
+- wallet: `seller_id`, `amount`, `current`.

+We need the `checkout` concept because a single checkout can contain multiple merchandises.

 ## Idempotent payout

+"Alex Xu Vol II" talks about this in more details.
 Below is my rough idea.
-The key is to separate the payment process in multiple stages, or put it in another way: separate intention and execution.
+The key is to separate the payment process in multiple stages, or put it in another
+way: separate intention and execution.

 1. When the user enters a payment page, we creates a `payout` object.
 The `payout` table has columns `pkid`, `semantic_key`, `status` and etc.